bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 ## 2. Credential Overview
 This credential represents proof that a Lawyer in British Columbia is in good standing with the Law Society of British Columbia.
-This credential is currently available for Practicing Lawyers to hold in the BC Wallet App as "Lawyer Credential".
+This credential, effective January 15th, 2025, is available for Practicing Lawyers to hold in the BC Wallet App as "Lawyer Credential".
 Note: This credential supersedes the Member Card credential previously issued to lawyers from LSBC.
 |              |                                                                |
 |-------------------------|---------------------------------------------------------------------------------|